Konangi: Tha (த)

-Tha published in January 2013 (released in Dhanushkodi) is an enormous piece of imaginary work of lyrical prose which deals with the displacement of the north east Indians, Samaritans, Veenai Dhanammal,Tales from the Silappatikaram, the music of the Gramophone Company India, Ancient Tamil music, Saraswathi Mahal Library, the Alipore Jail, the mythology of the Samaritans, the works of Socrates, the landscape of Nagapattinam, the mythological stories of Ravana, HMS Blake, Zen, Kalamkari paintings and other elements in a fictional universe called Tha.

-The novel also contains allegories, folk tales, oral histories, ritual details, archetypes, fables, anecdotes, parables, tall tales, legends and ghost stories making it a diverse work.
+Tha, published in January 2013 (released in Dhanushkodi), is an imaginary work of lyrical prose dealing with the displacement of Northeast Indians, Samaritans, Veenai Dhanammal, tales from the Silappatikaram, the music of the Gramophone Company India, Ancient Tamil music, Saraswathi Mahal Library, the Alipore Jail, the mythology of the Samaritans, the works of Socrates, the landscape of Nagapattinam, the mythological stories of Ravana, HMS Blake, Zen, Kalamkari paintings and other elements in a fictional universe called Tha.
+The novel includes allegories, folk tales, oral histories, ritual details, archetypes, fables, anecdotes, parables, tall tales, legends, and ghost stories, making it a diverse work.